DestroyerDarkNess/Hydra/README.md

 ## ❗️ Support the author

-You can support the author on Binance `s4lsalsoft@gmail.com`. ❤️
+You can support the author on Binance or Paypal `s4lsalsoft@gmail.com`. ❤️

 ## 🏆 A win-win cooperation